jyurko/CMPINF_2100_Fall_2021/README.md

 * Iteration with for-loops and list comprehensions
 * Writing and applying user defined functions
 * Simulation to show the Centrl Limit Theorem
+* Simulation to estimate the standard error on the mean with random and lists

+## Week 03
+* Class, attributes, methods, and modify-in-place
+* Side effects
+* Exceptions and debugging within Jupyter notebooks
+* Intro to NumPy arrays: creation, attributes, methods, concatenate, reshape
+* Random number generation with NumPy
-* Simulation to estimate the standard error on the mean
+* Simulation to estimate the standard error on the mean with NumPy